SRI-International/QC-App-Oriented-Benchmarks/hamlib/README.md

 where $I$ is the identity matrix and $Z$ denotes the Pauli-Z operator, reflecting the influence of each variable in the clause.

 ## Benchmarking
-The Hamiltonian Simulation algorithm is benchmarked by running **just a single circuit**.
-This circuit is repeated a number of times denoted by `num_shots`.
+The Hamlib Simulation algorithm is benchmarked, in most cases, by running **just a single circuit (see Mirror Method Circuit Section for the exception.**) This circuit is repeated a number of times denoted by `num_shots`.
 We then run the algorithm circuit for numbers of qubits between `min_qubits` and `max_qubits`, inclusive.
 The test returns the averages of the circuit creation times, average execution times, fidelities, and circuit depths, like all of the other algorithms.

 There are currently three methods for how to produce the fidelity metric.
 All three methods evolve a state and create a metric based on how well the state evolved.